bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-history-and-everything-else.md

 So something like that where, because I think if we're not going to have a increase in like, you know, block size, UTXO set size, whatever, what do they call them?
 The little blocks inside the big like extension blocks or something, I don't know.
 If there's not something like that and you are sort of fixed at like, okay, we got a megabyte of output size and 4 megs, then if you really want lots of people to use it, okay, you need to start sharing UTXOs in a secure, usable way.
-And so I think that SIGHASH_ANYPREVOUT can help with something like that, but also something like coin pools or something, you know, TAPLEAF_UPDATE_VERIFY, things like that where you're saying, okay, the outputs are sort of trees.
+And so I think that `SIGHASH_ANYPREVOUT` can help with something like that, but also something like coinpools or something, you know, `OP_TAPLEAF_UPDATE_VERIFY`, things like that where you're saying, okay, the outputs are sort of trees.
 We started to have that with Taproot, where now you have like this sort of tree, but something like that is definitely something, you know, I'm looking at and interested in, it's like, okay, We might only have a couple more years where we can feasibly get something in and so try to get something That will let people sort of share Yeah, I think I can improve out is also yeah, but I'm I think Channel that can serve anyone would be and the other the main other like not even fork wish list I just want it to be more usable because so many people, you know, quote, unquote have Bitcoin and it's just on an exchange.

 ## Bitcoin needs to become more usable